chabeizip/NLP_project/README.md

 # CS274A Natural Language Processing Spring 2025 Project

+1. Get familiar with the Hugging Face Transformers library.
+2. Complete some non-trivial tasks.
-get familiar with the Hugging Face Transformers library some non-trivial tasks train a novel model on a small dataset
+3. Train a novel model on a small dataset.

 ## Setup